 Intervention trials designed to prevent tobacco use in children or adolescents, or trials that promoted the cessation of tobacco use published since the search of the last review (September 2012) were eligible for inclusion.
-Included interventions were primary care-relevant behavioral counseling interventions (e.g., face-to-face individual and/or group counseling, telephone or technology-based counseling; text-messages; interactive websites), pharmacotherapy (i.e., NRT, bupropion, or varenicline tartrate), and complementary and alternative medicine treatments (e.g., acupuncture and hypnosis).
+Included interventions were primary care-relevant behavioral counseling interventions (e.g., face-to-face individual and/or group counseling, telephone or technology-based counseling; text-messages; interactive websites), pharmacotherapy (i.e., NRT, bupropion, or varenicline tartrate), and complementary and alternative medicine interventions (e.g., acupuncture and hypnosis).
 We included trials that targeted parents or caregivers as a means to prevent or reduce tobacco or nicotine use in children and adolescents, the child/adolescent directly, or both parent and child/adolescent.
 We also included studies of interventions aimed at preventing multiple risky behaviors (e.g., smoking, drinking, drug use, sex) or increasing safe or healthy behaviors (e.g., condom use, use of additional services as needed) if the trials reported outcomes of interest separately from other outcomes.

-Prevention or cessation studies of all types of tobacco products (e.g., cigarettes, smokeless tobacco, cigars, pipes, any ENDS such as e-cigarettes) were eligible for inclusion provided they reported health outcomes (e.g., respiratory, cardiovascular, oral health outcomes), tobacco or nicotine use, or frequency or quantity of alcohol use or use of other psychotropic substances.
+Prevention or cessation studies of all types of tobacco products (e.g., cigarettes, smokeless tobacco, cigars, pipes, e-cigarettes) were eligible for inclusion provided they reported health outcomes (e.g., respiratory, cardiovascular, oral health outcomes), tobacco or nicotine use, or frequency or quantity of alcohol use or use of other psychotropic substances.
 We included trials of baseline nonsmokers that reported initiation of smoking, trials of baseline smokers that reported cessation of smoking, and trials of combined smokers and nonsmokers that reported smoking prevalence as study outcomes.
 Outcomes were typically 7-day point prevalence, 30-day point prevalence, or continuous abstinence.
 See Table 2 for common tobacco use measures.
-Eligible intervention studies that followed children/adolescents to adulthood and reported adult tobacco and/or ENDS use were also included.
-We excluded trials that reported only perceptions or attitudes about tobacco use or the adolescent's intentions to quit.
-We also excluded head-to-head studies of one smoking intervention compared with another smoking intervention (e.g., usual care, attention control, wait list control, no intervention).
+Eligible intervention studies that followed children and adolescents to adulthood and reported adult tobacco and/or e-cigarette use were also included.
+We excluded trials that reported only perceptions or attitudes about tobacco use or intentions to quit.
+We also excluded head-to-head studies of one smoking intervention compared with another smoking intervention and required control groups to include no smoking intervention or a minimal smoking intervention (e.g., usual care, attention control, wait list control, no intervention).

-We excluded most trials conducted in schools because of the interaction of students with each other, the influence of peer relationships, and the inability to replicate these conditions within clinical practice but included trials that were conducted in school buildings after hours or trials where the school nurse counseled individual students.
-We also excluded any studies that used ENDS as a cessation or prevention intervention for children/adolescents due to concerns over the harms of using ENDS in children and adolescents (e.g., nicotine addiction, harm to the developing brain, nicotine toxicity).
+We excluded most trials conducted in schools because of the interaction of students with each other, the influence of peer relationships, and the inability to replicate these conditions within clinical practice, but included trials that were conducted in school buildings after hours or trials where the school nurse counseled individual students.
+We also excluded any studies that used ecigarettes as a cessation or prevention intervention for children and adolescents due to concerns over the harms of using e-cigarettes in this population (e.g., nicotine addiction, harm to the developing brain, nicotine toxicity).
 We included studies of adolescents up to 18 years of age for cessation interventions and up to 25 years of age for prevention interventions.